ReverseThatApp/ReverseThatApp.github.io/_posts/2025-10-23-8ksec-droidpass-untimate-password-vault-challenge.md

 Switching to pseudocode (Ida decompiler view) reveals the constructor's overall algorithm.
 In plain terms:

 1. Allocate a list and initialize it with 27 immediate byte-like constants.
-2. The constructor then splits these 27 elements into three sublists (9 elements each).
+2. The constructor then splits these 27 elements into three sublists.
 3. Each sublist is converted to a Dart `String` via `String.fromCharCodes` semantics.
 4. The three strings are joined to form a base string `S`.
 5. `S` is UTF-8 encoded and passed to a hash function (SHA-256) to produce a 32-byte digest used as the AES key.
-6. The constructor concatenates `S` with a salt string (loaded from the object pool, e.g., `"IV_SALT"`), hashes again with SHA-256, and takes the first 16 bytes as the IV.
+6. The constructor concatenates `S` with a salt string (loaded from the object pool, e.g., `"IV_SALT"`), hashes again with SHA-256, and derives as the IV.
-7. The AES instance is initialized (mode: **CBC**, padding: **PKCS7**).
+7. The AES instance is initialized.

 Reading the pseudocode, the flow is evident: everything required to reconstruct the key is present in the binary and deterministic.